benmiller314/cdm2020fall/schedule.md

  <h3><a href="{{site.github_url}}/plans/lesson-19">Lesson 19, Thursday 10/22</a> – Web Unit Studio / Deployment</h3>

 <!--
+NEW AFTER 2020fall: make sure everyone knows how to make a navigation menu using <nav><ul><li><a> ... and to resize the <a> directly using padding.
+Point out that this is a direct application of the Box Model.
 Make sure everyone has successfully activated GitHub Pages before they leave.
 Note that the instructions at  https://pages.github.com/ are confusing, because we *don't want to create a whole new repo.* -->

 For next time: